 Third Battle with Superman

-Saviour took refuge in an abandoned building and watched a news report about Superman's new powers on television.
-After studying his quarry, he transformed himself into a Superman-like being, and engineered a conflict with the Man of Steel in a GBS-TV studio.
+Saviour took refuge back at his apartment and watched a news report about Superman's new powers on television.
+After studying his quarry, he transformed himself into an energy being, and engineered a conflict with the Man of Steel in a GBS-TV studio.
 Saviour grew to gigantic proportions, but was still eventually subdued by Superman, Scorn and Bibbo.

 Powers & Abilities

 Ramsey seems to have the metahuman ability to make whatever he thinks of reality, for in his own words anything he imagines becomes true.
-His powers seem limited only by his imagination (granted he's really creative on his own) but he's been able to create and or become whatever it was he desired at the time.
-While in prison he lamented the loss of his knife and one materialized in his hand, he imagined himself as a superhumanly strong and muscular individual whom superman likened to be more powerful than simple sinuous mass could provide, even bringing things into reality objects and weapons that work and function by sheer force of will.
-Saviour's abilities are not limited to simple matter based materialization but can also effect his own personal being, having once transformed himself into a composite entity borrowing powers from two superbeings and even becoming a living energy entity much like superman himself.
-This can be used against him as the input of others can either strengthen or weaken his grasp on the power, such as reverting to his small weaker self when called a tiny little man by Ron.
+His powers seem limited only by his imagination (granted he's rarely creative on his own) but he's been able to create and or become whatever it was he desired at the time.
+While in prison he lamented the loss of his knife and one materialized in his hand, he imagined himself as a superhumanly strong and muscular individual whom superman likened to be more powerful than simple sinuous mass could provide, even bringing things to life like objects, weapons or creatures that work and function by sheer force of will.
+Saviour's abilities are not limited to simple matter based materialization he can also effect his own personal being, having once transformed himself into a composite entity borrowing powers from two superbeings and even becoming a living energy entity much like superman himself.
+This can be used against him as the input of others can either strengthen or weaken his grasp on his power, such as reverting to his small weaker self when called a tiny little man by Ron.
 Superman once stated that his abilities are based on his psychology, if Ramsey believes himself to be invincible then he really is.